Cloudify-PS/cloudify-training-labs/lab1/README.md

 ### Login

-Use one of the following (username and password are `vagrant`):
+SSH into the Vagrant box.
+Both the username and password are `vagrant`.
+You may do this using the `vagrant` command-line interface:

 ```bash
 vagrant ssh
 ```

-or
+That will start your local SSH client against the Vagrant box.
+Alternatively:

 ```bash
 ssh vagrant@192.168.33.10
 ```

-or, on Windows:
+Or, on Windows, you can use PuTTY:

 ```bat
 putty.exe vagrant@192.168.33.10 -pw vagrant